use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/faq/faq.md

    such as `fmt`, `rc` (ref-counted pointers) or borrows.

    ink! smart contracts allow authors to use Rust's `alloc` crate.
-   By default ink! authors use definitions from the `alloc` crate through `ink_prelude` crate.
+   By default ink! authors use definitions from the `alloc` crate through `ink::prelude` crate.

 3. `std` library is what people generally call Rust's standard library.